-Monitoring and Reporting Violation: Chemical Sampling
+Monitoring and Reporting

-The Town of Addison water system, PWSID TX0570031, has violated the monitoring and reporting requirements set by TCEQ in Chapter 30, Section 290, Subchapter F.
+The Town of Addison water system, PWSID TX0570031, met all reporting and monitoring requirements set by TCEQ.

 Public water systems are required to collect and submit chemical samples of water provided to their customers and report the results of those samples to TCEQ on a regular basis.
-We failed to monitor and/or report the following constituents: total haloacetic acids (HAA5) and total trihalomethanes (TTHM).
-These violations occurred in this monitoring period: first quarter, January 1 through March 31, 2021.

 Results of regular monitoring are an indicator of whether your drinking water is safe from chemical contamination.
-We did not complete all monitoring and/or reporting for chemical constituents, and therefore TCEQ cannot be sure of the safety of your drinking water during that time.
 All required samples were taken, and the town followed all regulatory requirements.
-The sample results were not submitted from the lab to TCEQ due to non-payment.
-If you have any questions regarding this matter, you may contact Phil Kagarice at (972) 450-2860.
+For any questions, you may contact John Phillips at (972) 450-2860.